nanobox-io/nanobox-docs/source/data-management/backups.html.md

 ---
 title: Backups
+description: Data backups can be life-savers in case of emergency.
+With Nanobox, you have a few options for running backups.
 ---

 Data backups can be life-savers in case of emergency and it's always a good idea to run frequent backups.
 You can trigger backups in your dashboard or through a cron job.